 At First....

-Posted : 11 years, 12 months ago on 24 November 2012 05:33 (A review of Nanny McPhee Returns)At first I was self-conscious seeing this movie because I kinda liked the first one better, but nonetheless, ABC Family decided they were going to air it last night, so I took the liberty of watching it and..... nope still nothing.
+Posted : 12 years ago on 24 November 2012 05:33 (A review of Nanny McPhee Returns)At first I was self-conscious seeing this movie because I kinda liked the first one better, but nonetheless, ABC Family decided they were going to air it last night, so I took the liberty of watching it and..... nope still nothing.
 Rhys Ifans...
 Oh, how I adore thee...
 Maggie Gyllenhaal was just way to much for me, her character was just so out of breath most of the time, but its because of those pesky children of hers.
 The children verses the cousins I mean.
 As usual they all mess about and what not, and once again Nanny McPhee ('Thats small C, big P) enters the scene with her stick, and a bird; now to me I was like, a bird this time?

 Anyways, I'm fast forwarding to what I remember mostly.